Mmaz1988/GlueSemWorkbench_v2/README.md

 variables.
 LL atoms can (and should) be suffixed with an underscore and a letter denoting their type ("e" or "t").
 Linear implication operators are written as "-o", LL quantifiers (especially the "universal quantifier") are not necessary for the introduction of LL variables.

-## Additional parameters
-For disabling automatic betareduction in dependency and LFG mode, add the parameter _-noreduce_ For using Blackburn & Bos-style Prolog as output format, add the parameter _-prolog_

 # Troubleshooting
 - When loading the dependency mode, a message states "Could not initialize dependency parser".